Baskerville Whitley.png

 Meet Whitley

-Wardrobe Stylist + Fashion Contributor + Style Editor
+Fashion Stylist + Creative Director and Producer + Fashion Contributor + Style Editor

 Whitley spent her childhood in the idyllic surroundings of Asheville, North Carolina.
 Both her Grandmother and Great-Grandmother worked as buyers for an upscale luxury boutique in Eastern North Carolina.
 This early exposure to personal style and high fashion led her towards her work as a stylist and the creation of her blog, the Queen City Style.
 Whitley believes it is because of this exposure and DNA inheritance that she has always possessed an innate connection to all things fashion and style.